Best Case Interview Books: 18 Books Ranked (2026)

 The more realistic your practice, the more comfortable you'll be on interview day.

 Books are just one piece of the puzzle.
-Here are other resources worth considering.
+Courses, coaching, and official firm resources each fill a gap that books leave open.

 Case Interview Courses